adamewing/tldr/README.md

 Spread work over _p_ processes.
 Uses python multiprocessing.

 ### -n/--nonref
-Annotate insertion with known non-reference insertion sites (examples provided in `/path/to/teont/ref`)
+Annotate insertion with known non-reference insertion sites (examples provided in `/path/to/TLDR/ref`)

 ### -c/--chroms
-Specify a text file of chromosome names (one per line) and teont will focus only on these.
+Specify a text file of chromosome names (one per line) and TLDR will focus only on these.

 ### -m/--minreads
 Minimum supporting read count to trigger a consensus / insertion call (default = 3)